Student Expectations

 Residency Requirement

-Residential living is an integral part of the mission of Rhodes College and the student experience; all unmarried, full-time undergraduate students are required to live on campus and participate in one of the college meal plans during the academic year for three years (six fall and spring semesters).
+Residential living is an integral part of the mission of Rhodes College and the student experience; all unmarried, full-time undergraduate students are required to live in college housing for six consecutive full semesters (excluding summer) and participate in a college meal plan.
+Transfer students must live on campus until they meet the requirement (previous residency may count).
 Exchange students must live on campus and participate in one of the college meal plans for the duration of their enrollment.

 Residency requirement exemptions may be made for students who meet any of the following criteria and provide supporting documentation: